Southwest giving passengers affected by meltdown 25,000 frequent flyer points

+Southwest Airlines is offering a new appeasement to some customers after last week's glut of cancellations while the misplaced baggage fiasco could grind on for days longer.

-Southwest Airlines informed some passengers affected by its Christmas travel meltdown that they would receive frequent flyer bonus points as a "gesture of goodwill."
+On Tuesday, Southwest informed some passengers affected by its Christmas travel meltdown that they would receive 25,000 frequent flyer bonus points as a "gesture of goodwill."

-In a Tuesday email from the airline to passengers that was obtained by CNN, Southwest CEO Bob Jordan wrote that "no amount of apologies can undo your experience."
+In an email from the airline to passengers that was obtained by CNN, Southwest CEO Bob Jordan wrote that "no amount of apologies can undo your experience."

 He said the 25,000 gift points are worth about $300, and the airline told CNN the offer is in addition to reimbursements and refunds.